datagrok-ai/public/help/develop/how-to/test-packages.md

 </details>

 To test viewers with asynchronous rendering pass optional `awaitViewer` parameter to [testViewer](https://github.com/datagrok-ai/public/blob/master/libraries/utils/src/test.ts#L614) function. `awaitViewer` is a function which takes `DG.Viewer` as an argument and waits for it to be created and rendered.
-Create any custom behaviour to ensure viewer initialization is completed.
+Create any custom behavior to ensure viewer initialization is completed.
 For instance, wait for some event to be fired or some element to appear in DOM.

 <details>
 <summary>Example</summary>